It has been another amazing year for Drama across the entire Two Counties Trust.

 What support is available if my child struggles to adjust to secondary school?

-Our Transition process and our Transition days are designed to support students in adjusting to and settling in to secondary school.
-However, where there are concerns, families can liaise with either the Form Tutor, the Non-Teaching Head of Year, Miss Barnsley who is the Head of Year or Miss Owen who is the Assistant Headteacher.
+Our transition process is designed to support students in adjusting to and settling in to secondary school.
+However, where there are concerns, families can liaise with either the Form Tutor, Miss Barnsley who is the Head of Year, the Pastoral Support Officers, the SEND team, the Safeguarding team or the Attendance team.
 We work with students and families to triangulate our support, all three of us (families, students and school) working together to find a solution.
 We will always be happy to meet and communicate with families where needed.

 Who should I contact if I’m concerned about my child’s academic progress or wellbeing?